CRIMINAL LITIGATION PROCESS

 TRIAL

-The trial begins with the prosecution calling their witnesses and presenting their evidence to the court.
-The prosecution at this stage is required to discharge the burden of proving their case beyond reasonable doubts.
+The trial commences with the prosecution presenting its case by calling witnesses and submitting evidence to the court.
+At this stage, the prosecution bears the burden of proving the case beyond a reasonable doubt.
 If the prosecution fails to establish a prima facie case, the court will discharge and acquit the accused.

 STAGE 6